 How you see your audience

-– Remember, some are mothers or fathers, all are sons and daughters and they are all creative, responsible and intelligent people who hope you have something to share which will help them in some way.
+– Remember, some are mothers or fathers, all are sons and daughters.
+They are all creative, responsible and intelligent people who hope you have something to share which will help them in some way.

-– They are all busy professionals who have taken time out to listen to you because they are interested in what you have to say and they care.
+– They are all busy professionals who have taken time out to listen to you.
+Everyone is interested in what you have to say and they care.
 There are a great number of other things they could be doing instead.

-– A room full of people who have fears, anxieties, hopes and aspirations just like you and they live in hope that you understand them and will share some of your feelings too.
+– You are speaking to a room full of people who have fears, anxieties, hopes and aspirations just like you do.
+Like you, they live in hope that you understand them and will share some of your feelings too.

-– Emotional beings who really don’t want to be lectured at and want you to help them to feel something as well as become a little wiser.
+– You are connecting with emotional beings.
+They don’t want to be lectured at.
+Your audience want you to help them to feel something emotional, as well as become a little wiser.

 How you act